 Note that immigration law provisions depend on when a parent’s naturalization took place and that you cannot derive U.S. citizenship from step-parents.

-Applying for U.S. citizenship can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your citizenship case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Applying for U.S. citizenship can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the citizenship application process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!